robschmidtinfo/RobJS/README.md

 </html>
 ```

 3. Create the JavaScript file according to your script tag.
-In this case we call it app.js
+In this case we call it app.js.
-4. In app.js, initialize the app, define state variables, views and routes like shown below
+4. In app.js, initialize the app, define state variables, views and routes like shown below.
 ```js
 // app.js
 import { RobJS } from "./RobJS.js";